Mastering Emotional Detachment for Better Chess Performance

 5. Repeat 5 to 10 cycles until centered.

 During play, add a one-breath pause after each opponent move, then ask two questions: What threatens me right now?
 What chances exist here?
-Coaches at Premier Chess Academy report focus gains from such micro-pauses, particularly in time-pressure situations.
+These micro-pauses interrupt autopilot decisions, which is the moment most avoidable blunders occur in time pressure.

 Do a 10-minute daily drill: pick a position, observe pieces and candidate moves, and return attention whenever it wanders to ratings, past games, or results.
-This trains sustained concentration for longer time controls.
+This trains sustained concentration for longer time controls, and lines up neatly with the structured reps in the DarkSquares training hub and visualization trainer.

-Expected outcome: After one week you should notice fewer mental replays during the game and faster threat spotting.
+Expected outcome: After one week of daily practice, most players report fewer mental replays during the game and faster threat spotting.
 Decision time shifts from rumination to concrete evaluation.

 Step 2: Practice defusion from thoughts and emotions